balagcpcloud/cortex-xsoar-enterprise-automations-/README.md

 ## **1. Enterprise Security Architecture Context**

-In a mature enterprise SOC, responsibilities are clearly separated to ensure **scalability, governance, and auditability**, especially in **regulated and public-sector environments**.
+In SOC, responsibilities are clearly separated to ensure **scalability, governance, and auditability**.

 ### **Platform Responsibilities**